Code-Institute-Submissions/svickery-lakkafurniture/README.md

 #### Register

 Embedded in the My Profile menu in the main navigation.
 The register page is what it says on the tin.
 You can register with an email, username and password.
 Very simple.
+Once registered, the user will have to confirm their email before proceeding.

 #### Log In